abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/image41.png)

 6. In the left panel, expand **lh_dataverse -> Tables**.
-Notice the IT admin has provided access to Customer table.
+Notice the IT admin has provided access to the Customer table.

 7. Select **Customer**.